Maintaining Eye Health

 The AREDS2 formulation is7:

 This formulation is available as a single pill both over the counter and as a prescription.
-Before taking these supplements, talk with your doctors and make sure these are safe for you to take.
-Just because they’re supplements doesn’t mean that there are no potential interactions with medications or medical conditions.
+Before taking these supplements, talk with your doctors and make sure they are safe for you.

-While diet and nutrition are important in maintaining general health and promoting eye health and have the potential to slow down the progression of macular degeneration, it’s important to remember that it won’t reverse macular degeneration or stop it completely.
-Food should not be used as a replacement for medical treatment, but rather as part of a well-rounded lifestyle to help preserve your vision and overall health for as long as possible.
-Talk with both your eye doctor and your general practitioner about how you can make healthy changes and how this might impact your macular degeneration.
-They’ll be able to provide you with resources for your health journey and may be able to refer you to a dietician if necessary.
+While diet and nutrition are important in maintaining general health and promoting eye health and have the potential to slow down the progression of macular degeneration, it’s important to remember that they won’t reverse macular degeneration or stop it completely.
+Food should not be used as a replacement for medical treatment but rather as part of a well-rounded lifestyle to help preserve your vision and overall health for as long as possible.